OutSystems/docs-support/src/enterprise/maintenance/change-ac.md

 1. For all environments, backup the license file for the Activation Code AAA.

-    1. Go to the [Licensing Portal](https://www.outsystems.com/licensing) and enter your old Production environment Activation Code AAA.
+    a.
+Go to the [Licensing Portal](https://www.outsystems.com/licensing) and enter your old Production environment Activation Code AAA.

-    1. Navigate to the serial number of the Production environment and obtain the license file.
+    b.
+Navigate to the serial number of the Production environment and obtain the license file.
 Keep the file for backup purposes.

-    1. Save the file to disk and rename it to match the name of the environment.
+    c.
+Save the file to disk and rename it to match the name of the environment.

 1. Check if you have any modules with intellectual property protection:

-    1. Install the OutSystems **ActivationCodeCheck** application.
+    a.
+Install the OutSystems **ActivationCodeCheck** application.

         * For OutSystems 11, install [ActivationCodeCheck](../licensing/ipp/files/ActivationCodeCheck-O11.oap)

         * For OutSystems 10, install [ActivationCodeCheck](../licensing/ipp/files/ActivationCodeCheck-O10.oap)

-    1. Open the application and log in with your IT user.
+    b.
+Open the application and log in with your IT user.

-    1. If the message **IP protected modules present in the factory.
+    c.
+If the message **IP protected modules present in the factory.
 Are you executing a license change?** is displayed , click **Start Wizard**.
 If this message is not displayed, proceed to step 4.

 1. For all environments, register and obtain the license file for Activation Code BBB from the [Licensing Portal](https://www.outsystems.com/licensing):

-    1. Go to [Licensing Portal](https://www.outsystems.com/licensing) and enter your new Activation Code BBB.
+    a.
+Go to [Licensing Portal](https://www.outsystems.com/licensing) and enter your new Activation Code BBB.

-    1. Register the serial number of the environment you’re currently working with and obtain the license file.
+    b.
+Register the serial number of the environment you’re currently working with and obtain the license file.

-    1. In Service Center for the relevant environment, navigate to **Administration** > **Licensing**, and choose **Upload New License**.
+    c.
+In Service Center for the relevant environment, navigate to **Administration** > **Licensing**, and choose **Upload New License**.
 Upload the license file that you requested.

-    1. Still on the licensing page, filter for the **Intellectual Property** feature.
+    d.
+Still on the licensing page, filter for the **Intellectual Property** feature.

     ![Check Intellectual Property feature in Service Center](images/change-ac-ipp-sc.png)